AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 <img src="..." alt="..." width="..." height="..." loading="lazy" decoding="async">
 ```

 First, I'm setting an [explicit `width` and `height` attribute](/blog/setting-width-and-height-on-images/) on each image.
 This allows the browser to reserve the correct amount of horizontal and vertical space for the images well in advance of when they download, preventing unwanted layout shifts.
 This may not seem important now, but it's going to matter in a future section once we enable CSS scroll snap.
-If we don't give our images a width and height, we'll run into a problem where they all collapse to an initial zero-by-zero bounding box.
-Unfortunately, this means that scroll snap will incorrectly latch onto images further down the list when the page mounts—such that by the time the images finish loading in, the carousel may be initialized in a partially scrolled state.
-So this step is critical.
+If we don't give our images a width and height, they will all collapse to an initial zero-by-zero bounding box.
+Depending on how quickly the page loads, this may sometimes cause scroll snap to latch onto images further down the list when the page mounts—such that by the time the images finish downloading, the carousel may be initialized in a partially scrolled state.

 For improved performance, I'm also using the `loading="lazy"` attribute to enable [native lazy loading](https://web.dev/browser-level-image-lazy-loading/), which defers loading images that aren't currently visible.
 Once we enable overflow scrolling with CSS in a future section, this will defer loading images that are overflowing horizontally beyond the carousel's client window.
 However, note that in my testing, I occasionally ran into a problem where the lazy loading causes a jarring scroll behavior when combined with CSS scroll snap.
 If you run into that problem, you may want to remove this attribute from your images (or disable scroll snap since it's optional).
 An alternative approach with wider browser support would be to lazily load the images with JavaScript by swapping out low-quality image placeholders for the full source, as described in the Inclusive Components tutorial linked to earlier.
 I've also [previously written about how you can do this](/blog/optimizing-images-for-the-web/#lazy-loading-images-with-javascript) with an `IntersectionObserver`.